georges-17/AI-Risk-Analysis-Agent-for-Annual-Reports/README.md

 🧩 Chunking & Embedding: Splits documents into manageable chunks and embeds them using all-MiniLM-L6-v2

-🔎 Vector Search: Retrieves the most relevant document sections via vector similarity (ChromaDB or FAISS)
+🔎 Vector Search: Retrieves the most relevant document sections via vector similarity (ChromaDB)

 🤖 Local LLM Integration: Uses ollama to generate risk summaries and scores using models like llama3